xiangshen-dk/monte-carlo-pi/README.md

 ### Setup:

+*   Install the dependency.
-*   Install the dependency and deploy the serverless applicaton.
+*   Use a unique bucket name as the parameter for the SAM template and deploy the serverless application.
+*   The bucket will be created by CloudFormation once the deployment completes successfully.
-*   Create a unique S3 bucket.
-Open the bucket and create two folders.
+*   Open the bucket and create two folders.
 Name them __input__ and __output__.
-*   Use the bucket name as the parameter for the SAM template.

 ### Invoke the application
 *   Create some text files each with an integer number in the file.